rouchond/rouchond/README.md

 ![Obsidian](https://img.shields.io/badge/Obsidian-%23483699.svg?style=for-the-badge&logo=obsidian&logoColor=white)
 ![Visual Studio](https://img.shields.io/badge/Visual%20Studio-5C2D91.svg?style=for-the-badge&logo=visual-studio&logoColor=white)

+## About Me

 ##### I'm an avid basketball fan who enjoys web scraping and machine learning.
-##### Currently, I'm working on my NBA Stats discord bot that scrapes stats from basketball reference and displays them in discord through commands.
-##### I am also beginning development on a Machine Learning Algorithm that will predict if a new player will enter the Hall of Fame by the end of their career.
+Currently, I'm working on my NBA Stats discord bot that scrapes stats from basketball reference and displays them in discord through commands.
+I am also beginning development on a Machine Learning Algorithm that will predict if a new player will enter the Hall of Fame by the end of their career.